dke-kgolap/kg-lakehouse/docs/high-level-design.md

 - **Real-time stream processing**: The system processes files/messages, not continuous event streams.
 Stream processing (e.g., via Kafka Streams) may be added as a separate service later.
 - **Full query and analytics engines**: The lakehouse constructs CKGs and offers optional, opt-in rule-based inference (via the Inference Service, see Section 3.3).
 SPARQL querying, graph analytics, and reporting remain the responsibility of downstream applications.
-- **User-facing UI**: The system exposes REST APIs.
-Any UI is a separate concern.
+- **A comprehensive user-facing UI**: The backend remains UI-agnostic, exposing all functionality through the `surface` REST API.
+A reference web console ships with the system (see Section 3.5), but a full-featured or domain-specific interface is left to downstream applications.
 - **Multi-tenancy**: Single-tenant deployment.
 Multi-schema support is for experimentation, not tenant isolation.

 ---